-Fruit growing on derelict, neglected trees is usually smaller than store bought, and often blemished.
+Fruit growing on derelict, neglected trees are usually smaller than store-bought, and often blemished.
 The trees haven’t been thinned or pruned like commercial fruit trees.
 But it most likely is organic.
 Ask before you pick if the tree or the fruit has been sprayed with anything.
 If you are going to invest your time you will want to make sure that the fruit is organic.

 Larger fruit can be dried.
 You don’t need to peel it, just cut in half or quarters, remove any seeds, inner core or pit.
 Cut off any wormy or bad spots and lay on trays in your dehydrator (or on a baking sheet in a cool oven).

 Small fruit can be jammed or put through an apple sauce mill.
 There are delicious salsas, jams and chutney recipes in some of the books I’ve been recommending.
 Can them in a boiling water bath they will add variety to your meals all winter.